+health guidance on social distancing particularly vulnerable to the COVID 19 virus and may not wish to return to using leisure facilities.
 Clear customer communications will be made available allowing women to make an informed decision on returning.
-In addition, the strict health and safety protocols being introduced may help to give these customers confidence in returning. provide/collect contact data in accordance with the Scottish Governments Test & Protect guidelines.
-Some may not be comfortable with this.
-RELIGION & BELIEF A list of religions used in the census is available here.
-See note As above Initially there will be no changing facilities available which will require all users to attend the venue already prepared for activity they are undertaking.
+In addition, the strict health and safety protocols being introduced may help to give these customers confidence in returning.
+Contact tracing protocols will be in place and customers and user groups (Lead Member) will be required to provide/collect contact data in accordance with the Scottish Governments Test & Protect guidelines RELIGION & BELIEF A list of religions used in the census is available here.
+See note Positive health benefits for participants and potential positive mental health benefits - particularly for those experiencing social isolation during lockdown Initially there will be no changing facilities available which will require all users to attend the venue already prepared for activity they are undertaking.
 All activities will be bookable only, therefore reducing existing capacities and limiting access.
 As above